 You may be eligible for extra payments to help with the cost of living if you’re entitled to certain benefits or tax credits.
 You do not need to apply.
 If you’re eligible, you’ll be paid automatically in the same way you usually get your benefit or tax credits.
 This includes if you’re found to be eligible at a later date.

 For more information visit: https://www.gov.uk/guidance/cost-of-living-payment.

 The Energy Saving Trust has put together some tips to save energy, lower your bills and reduce your carbon footprint this winter.
 Take a look at a few of them below:

-You can download a copy of the guide by clicking on the link below.
+You can download a copy of our heating guide here.